How to Make Sananga Eye Drops at Home – Fresh & Easy

 • Two saucepans (one for water, one for sterilizing jars)

-• Buy Katukina Sananga Root Powder
+• Katukina Sananga Root Bark Powder for making fresh Sananga eye drops at home

 Katukina Sananga Root Powder